ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/notes-feature.md

     import {
       // TODO: there are now component imports missing, add them } from '@ionic/vue';
     ...
+  import { computed, defineComponent } from 'vue';
+    ...
   import { useForm, useField } from 'vee-validate';
   import { object as yupObject, string as yupString } from 'yup';